 Supply List

-From my craft room in Mesa, Arizona, I provide directions for creating this cute shaker card.
+From my craft room in Mesa, Arizona, I give step-by-step instructions for creating this handmade card with Stampin’ Up!’s Hot Foil System.

 Kim Quade, Stampin’ Up! demonstrator in Mesa, Arizona